 - Roast the salmon until just cooked through, with a trace of bright pink in the center (cut into a piece to check), 10 to 15 minutes.
 Serve immediately, drizzled with the yogurt sauce.

-Salmon with Caper Sauce … It’s whats for dinner
+Yogurt Creamy Caper Sauce for Salmon … It’s whats for dinner

 Why Trust These Recipes?
 Lea Ann Brown has lived, worked and played in Colorado for 45 years.
 She has immersed herself in the Colorado Culinary space, is a Culinary School Graduate and publishes her Colorado food Blog, Cooking On The Ranch.